Roundtable #4 - Skills-First: Policy and Impact

 This webinar marks the launch of Working Paper 4 “Skills-First: Policy and Impact”, part of the Skills-First Working Paper Series, a six-part publication by the Centre of Skills-First Practice (CSFP).

 This paper provides insights into how countries are putting skills-first principles into practice across policy design, implementation, and impact.
-Building on this paper, the event will bring together policymakers, experts, and practitioners to:
+Building on this paper, the event, organised by IAL and OECD, will bring together policymakers, experts, and practitioners to:

 Presenters and speakers include:

 We encourage you to save the date and join this discussion on how countries are translating the vision of a skills-first approach into practice.
-To attend, please register using the Zoom link above or scan the QR code by 31 Jan 2026.
-Please feel free to share this invitation you’re your peers or colleagues within your organisation.
+To attend, please register using the Zoom link above or scan the QR code by 5 Feb 2026.
+Please feel free to share this invitation with peers or colleagues within your organisation.